 The pull-and-test job is used to pull the latest code and run the test suites.
 This job uses the Python orb as an executor.

 Finally, the deploy-docker-image workflow is used to determine the sequence of job execution.
 Once the pull-and-test job is completed, the build-and-push-image job provided by the azure-acr orb is executed.
 This job checks out the latest code from the associated repository, builds an updated image, and pushes it to the container registry.
-This job requires some additional parameters for the login server, registry name, and repository name.
+This job requires some additional parameters namely the login server, registry name, and repository name.
 By default, the built images will be tagged latest.

 git remote set-url origin <REPOSITORY_URL>